Policies on Intellectual Property: Ownership and Commercial Development

 4.12.
 Legal Issues Arising From Equity Holdings

 When an Inventor/Author has an equity position in a company that is a licensee of intellectual property developed by the Inventor/Author, sale of any or all of the equity may potentially involve insider trading as defined in the federal securities law.
-Therefore, the Inventor/Author is required to notify the President of The Mount Sinai Medical Center of the intention to sell any or all of such equity holdings and to obtain the President's permission, which shall not, however, relieve the seller of individual responsibility.
+Therefore, the Inventor/Author is required to notify the President of The Mount Sinai Health System of the intention to sell any or all of such equity holdings and to obtain the President's permission, which shall not, however, relieve the seller of individual responsibility.

 4.13.
 Distribution Of TRP